zalyoung/gitlab-handbook/content/handbook/marketing/developer-relations/contributor-success/community-contributors-workflows.md

 More information on the [Core Team](https://about.gitlab.com/community/core-team/) is available in the [Core Team handbook page](/handbook/marketing/developer-relations/core-team/).

-### Granting GitLab Duo licenses
+### GitLab Duo for Contributors

-To support our mission to enable everyone to contribute, we offer GitLab Duo Enterprise licenses to the contributors in our wider community.
+To support our mission to enable everyone to contribute, we offer complimentary GitLab Duo Enterprise licenses across the GitLab community forks for all our wider community contributors.
-[GitLab Duo](https://about.gitlab.com/gitlab-duo/) features Code Suggestions, Chat, Root Cause Analysis and more AI-powered features to help boost efficiency and effectiveness by reducing the time required to write and understand code.
+[GitLab Duo](https://about.gitlab.com/gitlab-duo/) features Code Suggestions, Chat, Root Cause Analysis and more AI-powered features to help boost efficiency and effectiveness by reducing the time required to write and understand code and pipelines.
-Community contributors can [visit the GitLab Community Duo Access project](https://gitlab.com/gitlab-community/community-members/duo-access) to request a GitLab Duo Enterprise license and learn more about the benefits of GitLab Duo.
+Community contributors receive GitLab Duo once approved for [requesting access to the community forks](https://gitlab.com/groups/gitlab-community/community-members/-/group_members/request_access).

 ### Highlighting high-value contributions with product bonuses